Power-of-$d$ Choices Load Balancing in the Sub-Halfin Whitt Regime: Model

 A natural state descriptor for the system is the number of jobs in each queue.
 However, it is mathematically more convenient to consider $\BFs \in (\bbZ_+ \cup \{0\})^b$ as the state descriptor.
 Here, $s_i$ is the number of queues with length at least $i$, and $b$ is the maximum buffer size.
 The state space is given by

+In addition, we also denote the number of queues with at least 0 jobs by $s_0 = n$.
 Once a job arrives, $d$ queues are sampled uniformly at random, with replacement from $n$ queues.
 Then, the job is routed to the smallest among the $d$ sampled queues.
 This algorithm is known as Power-of-$d$ choices in the literature.
-Under this routing scheme, the process $\{\BFs(t): t \geq 0\}$ is a finite state, irreducible, continuous time Markov chain.
-Thus, the CTMC $\{\BFs(t): t \geq 0\}$ is positive recurrent, and exhibits a unique stationary distribution.
-Denote by $\bbars$, a random variable with the same distribution as the stationary distribution of the CTMC.
+Under this routing scheme, the process $\{\BFs(t): t \geq 0\}$ is a finite state-space, irreducible, continuous time Markov chain.
+Thus, the CTMC $\{\BFs(t): t \geq 0\}$ is positive recurrent and exhibits a unique stationary distribution.
+Denote by $\bbars$ a random variable with the same distribution as the stationary distribution of the CTMC.

 As the exact analysis is challenging, we consider a many-server-heavy-traffic asymptotic regime, wherein the number of servers are scaled to infinity $(n \rightarrow \infty)$ and the arrival rate increases to the capacity $(\lambda/n \rightarrow 1)$.
 In particular, consider a sequence of load balancing systems parameterized by $n$.
 The arrival rate for the $n^{\textit{th}}$ system is given by $\lambda = n - n^{1-\gamma}$.
-In this paper, we are interested in the case of $\gamma \in (0, 0.5)$, known as the sub-Halfin Whitt regime.
+In this paper, we are interested in the case of $\gamma \in (0, 0.5)$, known as the sub-Halfin-Whitt regime.
 In addition, our focus is on growing choices in Power-of-$d$, i.e. $d \rightarrow \infty$ as $n \rightarrow \infty$.
 The goal is to characterize the limiting steady-state distribution $\bbars^{(n)}$ as $n \rightarrow \infty$.
-In the rest of the paper, we suppress the dependence of $n$ on $\bbars$ for notational convenience.
+In the rest of the paper, we suppress the dependence of $\bbars$ on $n$ for notational convenience.